iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

 ## Setting to specify the number of characters for search query

-For all application - `"listSearchMinLength"`.
+For the entire application - `"listSearchMinLength"`.

 ```
 "modules": {